Early Palliative Care Integration Supports Patients With Cancer

 Transcript

 At our institution, we have an interprofessional team embedded within our comprehensive cancer center.
-When I say interprofessional, that means a variety of different team members that have different disciplines and backgrounds.
-Our team has a couple physicians, a nurse practitioner, a social worker, a chaplain, and a couple clinic nurses; I am our Clinical Program Coordinator.
-We have a clinic that is open 5 days a week, and each of those days, we have 2 providers that are available to see patients.
-We schedule our patients in advance and really try to meet them where they’re at.
+When I say interprofessional, that means a variety of team members who have different disciplines and backgrounds.
+Our team has a couple of physicians, a nurse practitioner, a social worker, a chaplain, and a couple of clinic nurses.
+I am our clinical program coordinator.
+We have a clinic that is open 5 days a week, and each of those days, we have 2 providers available to see patients.
+We schedule our patients in advance and try to meet them where they are.

-We firmly believe that every member of the oncology team is going to be providing a layer of primary palliative care, and we're the specialists that are going to take care of the folks that have advanced metastatic disease.
-We're trying to meet these people as close to time of diagnosis as we can because the literature talks about how much patients can really benefit from this.
+We firmly believe that every member of the oncology team is going to be providing a layer of primary palliative care, and we're the specialists who are going to take care of the folks who have advanced metastatic disease.
+We're trying to meet these people as close to the time of diagnosis as we can because the literature talks about how much patients can benefit from this.

 This transcript has been edited for clarity and conciseness.